fusionby2030/moxie/docs/source/predicting_profiles.rst

 Accomplished
 ~~~~~

-* Vanilla VAE's that can generate profiles.
+* Vanilla VAE's
 * Vanilla Convoluitonal VAE's

 TODO's
 ~~~~~

-#.
-Splitting of the dataset in the HD5Y file, such that each group has a subgroup of train-val-test.

-  #.
-Rework Dataclass, since splitting is already done

-#.
-Rework ConvVAE to be able to take both Te and Ne profiles
+1. Rework ConvVAE to be able to take both Te and Ne profiles

-  #.
-Rework Experiment class to be able to plot Te from given Ne
+  * Rework Experiment class to be able to plot Te from given Ne for test set

-#.
-Add Model Documentation
+2. Add Model Documentation
-  #.
-Vanilla FF VAE
+  * Vanilla FF VAE
-  #.
-ConvVAE
+  * ConvVAE

-#.
-Add General Documentation, which will require going through pytorch lightning
+3. Add General Documentation, which will require going through pytorch lightning
-  #.
-Logger?
+  * Logger?

 Models